 more sinister with each passing year.

-its way around your spine.
-This song is much like the previous one, being very fast-paced and straightforward, featuring blackened
+twist its way around your spine.
+This song is much like the previous one, being very fast-paced and straightforward, featuring

-thrash riffs.
+blackened thrash riffs.
 Yet this is but the beginning of a very dark theme that moves through this album.
-It is something that rumbles
+It is something

-beneath the surface, not being obvious as one focuses on riffs or lyrics.
-There are certain brief melodies that embody the
+that rumbles beneath the surface, not being obvious as one focuses on riffs or lyrics.
+There are certain brief melodies that

 in and out.
 Things slow down as a haunting lead melody is introduced and this drags you closer to the gates of utter horror.